 In Full Bloom 2017

-Design Centre, Chelsea Harbour was delighted to partner with Chelsea Fringe once again – a festival celebrating flowers, plants and gardens across the capital and beyond.
+In Full Bloom 2017 at Design Centre, Chelsea Harbour, in partnership with Chelsea Fringe, was a festival celebrating flowers, plants and gardens across the capital and beyond.

 PHILIPPA CRADDOCK FLORAL DEMONSTRATION, 12PM 1 JUNE

-Summer is here – and with the new season, come flowers to inspire.
+With the summer season come flowers to inspire.
 At a sell-out event Philippa Craddock revealed why she is one of the country’s most sought after florists.
-Known for her natural, abundant style, she designs and creates installations for weddings, parties, product launches and photo shoots for an international clientele including Christian Dior, Alexander McQueen, Hermès, Victoria & Albert Museum, Tiffany & Co and Lancôme, to name but a few.
+Known for her natural, abundant style, she designs and creates installations for weddings, parties, product launches and photo shoots for an international clientele including Christian Dior, Alexander McQueen, Hermès, Victoria & Albert Museum, Tiffany & Coand Lancôme, to name but a few.
 In front of a rapt audience of interior enthusiasts and flower lovers, she created a stunning centrepiece of swooning detail using delphiniums, stocks, eucalyptus and flowering mint in shades of blue, dusty pink and aubergine.
 McKinnon and Harris, known for its handcrafted, high performance garden furniture, provided the perfect venue for the demonstration.

 IN FULL BLOOM INSTALLATION

 Exploring the connection between design and horticulture, Design Centre Chelsea Harbour commissioned a bold installation that reflected a current cultural zeitgeist in garden design.
 Featuring giant sunflowers handmade from the latest products, complemented by lighting and outdoor furniture, it presented a ‘home grown’ garden in an entirely new way.
 Click here to download the credits

 IN FULL BLOOM DISCOVERY TOUR, 12PM 30TH MAY